surhud/pevolve/doc/source/installation.rst

 Optional
     - `Sphinx for documentation <http://sphinx-doc.org>`_

-The installer can install item number 2 and 3 if the computer has access to the internet.
+The installer can install the first three dependencies if the computer has access to the internet and at least python is installed.

 Step by step instructions
 =========================